Jguer/yay/README.md

 makepkg -si
 ```

+### sudo

+the `-si` flag on makepkg will try to use sudo to install the package.
+If your user can't use sudo, ommit the flag, and install the package that is generated on the source directory with `pacman -U <file>`

+### dependencies

+yay makepkg depends on `base-devel` and `go`, which can be installed via pacman.

 ## Support

 All support related to Yay should be requested via GitHub issues.
 Since Yay is not